d-cook/Objects/README.md

 # Objects
 **JavaScript POC for a fully user-modifiable software system.**

 The goal is to create a software system that escapes the rigid boundaries of conventional software tools and [programming languages](https://en.wikipedia.org/wiki/Programming_language) by empowering the end-user to create their own experience through direct-manipulation.
-Everything within the system will be made compodable "objects" that the user can create & modify through a visual interface.
-The entire system will *itself* be composed of these objects, and thus. everything about it (the object-model, the visual interface, and all *behaviors*) can be modified *while you are using it*.
+Everything within the system will be composed of "objects" that can be created & modified through a visual interface.
+The entire system will *itself* be composed of these objects, and thus everything about the system (the object-model, the visual interface, and all *behaviors*) can be modified *while you are using it*.

 **How is this possible?**